Gil3co/nestjs-gql-prisma-mongo-starter/README.md

 Welcome to this application starter!
 I was having trouble starting a project with NestJS, Prisma and GraphQL, so I decided to write this in order to help others.

+## Prerequisites

+Make sure that you have Docker installed: https://docs.docker.com/get-docker

 ## GraphQL + Prisma

 Run `sh initialize-gql-prisma.sh` in the terminal and follow the prompts: